dafny-lang/dafny/docs/DafnyRef/Attributes.md

 See [@LeinoWuestholz2015], Section 3, for example uses of the `{:assumption}` attribute in Boogie.

-### 22.4.2. `{:existential}`
-Marks a global Boolean variable as existentially quantified.
-If used in combination with option `/contractInfer`, Boogie will check whether there exists a Boolean assignment to the existentials that makes all verification conditions valid.
-Without option `/contractInfer` the attribute is ignored.

 ## 22.5.
 Attributes on quantifier expressions (forall, exists)

 ### 22.5.1. `{:heapQuantifier}`